 - Technology: SFC School will maintain a comprehensive, progressive technology plan that supports the delivery of the school’s curriculum.
 Example actions: conduct a technology assessment and submit a written technology report to the principal and the School Commission on an annual basis.
 Assist with the school website.
 Provide recommendations for projected technological advancement

 Share your time and talent as an active member in one of our School Commission Sub-committees.
 This is your opportunity to influence your child’s educational experience while obtaining your volunteer hours.
 Parents and Parishioners are always welcome to visit Commission meetings.
 Meeting dates/times are noted on the school calendar.

-We meet once a month on the 2nd Wednesday at 6:00 pm via Zoom.
+We meet once a month on the 3rd Wednesday at 6:00 pm via Microsoft Teams.

-Amina Freeman – Chairperson, Position Open – Vice-Chairperson (vacant), Dr. Annette Beerbower – Secretary, Parent Club Liaison – Lisa Parker
+Annette Beerbower – Chairperson, Kerrie Fowler – Vice-Chairperson, Mariam Miramontes – Secretary, Parent Club Liaison – Lisa Parker

 Amina Freeman, DeAnna Bridenback, Janelle Mock, Barbara Steve, Jacqueline Lavelanet, Anai Aitken-Merino, Margaret Githaiga, and Roberta Andrew-Royer